Parents can enjoy decorating their son’s bedroom to reflect his personal taste, interest and personality by choosing a cool wallpaper mural.

 There are plenty of ways you can make your boy’s bedroom stylish and you can have heaps of fun decorating his room with him and make it a team effort.
 You can pick out the perfect wallpaper mural together and buy the coolest accessories to match his awesome wall mural.

-Create a cool space that your son will absolutely love with a wall mural with the help of our do’s and don’ts for choosing the right wallpaper.
+Create a cool space that your son will absolutely love with an amazing wall mural with the help of our do’s and don’ts for choosing the right wallpaper.

 Do pick a colour to complement the rest of the room

 When choosing a wall mural for a feature wall it’s important that you take the rest of the surroundings into account.
 If the room already has storage units, duvets and accessories that you aren’t replacing then pick a wall mural that will go with the existing colour theme rather than against it.
-For example, if the bedroom has wooden furniture and shades of bright blues and greens then pick a wall mural that has the same colours in it.
+For example, if the bedroom has shades of bright blues and yellows then pick a wall mural that has the same colours in it.

 Do take the size of his bedroom into account